The Process of Beatification

 For canonization another miracle is needed, attributed to the intercession of the Blessed and having occurred after his beatification.
 Canonization is understood as the concession of public worship in the Universal Church.
 With canonization, the Blessed acquires the title of Saint.

 Mother Clelia's beatification process in the diocese of Rome concluded on April 1, 1998.
 The acts and documents were sent at that time to the Congregation for the Causes of Saints, which voted affirmatively on the validity of the diocesan investigation on August 7, 1999.
 The relator was named on September 24, 1999.
-The Positio is in preparation and the process of investigating the presumed miracle is officially opened in the Vicariate of Rome.
 All work is being carried out by the postulation in the Mother Clelia Archives at the generalate and then presented to the relator and the postulator, Luca M. DeRosa, OFM.
 The required study is moving forward in accord with established norms.

 Let us all continue to pray that Mother Clelia, if it be God's will, soon will be called "to the honors of beatification so that we may have recourse more and more to her intercession and may learn from her example to devote ourselves humbly "and generously" in God's service!